 A few examples:

-A Proof of Honest Family was not only a birth certificate but a document confirming that the bearer was a legitimate offspring from an honorably family.
+A Proof of Honest Family was not only a birth certificate but a document confirming that the bearer was a legitimate offspring from an honorable family.
 Without this document, it would have been impossible to learn a better trade or join a good guild.
 “Dishonest families” included fairly standard honest work including executioners and grave diggers but also lower court officials, musicians, and actors.
-Social classes were often a legal constraint that determines everything from the clothes a person could wear to the number of guests allowed at a wedding.
+Social classes were often a legal constraint that determined everything from the clothes a person could wear to the number of guests allowed at a wedding.

 A Beer Tax agreement on parchment vellum was issued and confirmed through the seals of 44 cities in Brandenburg in 1513.
 It placed a 12 pfennig tax per tonne of beer, of which 8 went to the margrave and 4 to city.

-Medieval Crime Museum Visitor’s Information
+Medieval Crime Museum Visitor Information

 The Medieval Crime Museum is open daily:

-• April to October — 10:00 – 18:00
+- April to October — 10:00 – 18:00

-• November to March — 13:00 – 16:00
+- November to March — 13:00 – 16:00

 Longer opening hours are likely during advent weekends and the museum is open in the morning only on December 24 and 31.